pokepark/PokemonRaidBot/README.md

 ## Config

 Inside the config folder, copy the example config.json.example to your own config.json and edit the values (explained further).
+The example only contains the most common values people want to change, refer to defaults-config.json for all available values.
+Any value set in config.json will override the default from defaults-config.json.

 Don't forget to change the file permissions of your config file to 0600 (e.g. `chmod 0600 config.json`) afterwards.
 You need to change the ownerchip of all files to the webserver user - otherwise the config is not readable.
 Normally this: `chown www-data:www-data -R *`